swadeshi/decentralized-web-primer/README.md

-# Distributed Data Primer
+# Distributed Web Primer

-A set of tutorials and presentations explaining the technical ideas behind distributed data
+A set of tutorials and presentations explaining the technical ideas behind the distributed web

 ## Using the Primer

-View the live site for the primer at http://swadeshi.github.io/distributed-data-primer/
+View the live site for the primer at http://swadeshi.github.io/distributed-web-primer/

 ## Background/Inspiration